chhoumann/MetaEdit/README.md

 - API to use in other plugins and Templater templates.

 ## Installation
-This plugin has not yet been added to the community plugin browser in Obsidian.
+This plugin is in the community plugin browser in Obsidian.
+Search for MetaEdit and you can install it from there.

 ### Manual Installation
 1. Go to [Releases](https://github.com/chhoumann/MetaEdit/releases) and download the ZIP file from the latest release.